Caterpillar D11: D11T & D11T CD

 The current D11T was introduced in early 2008 and is also 850 hp.
-It comes as a regular bulldozer and a carrydozer like the previous model.
+It comes as a regular bulldozer and a Carrydozer like the previous model.
 As with the D11R, the D11T Carrydozer can push 57.9 yd3 while the regular D11T can push 45 yd3 of earth.
 A new D11T was on display at the Caterpillar display at Minexpo during the 22 to 24 September 2008 expo in Las Vegas, Nevada.

 The D11T and D11T CD are both powered by the CAT C32 engine with ACERT technology.
 The D11R and the D11T differ in the configuration and layout of their operator controls; several levers have been changed into electronic switches, and several controls have been moved for increased visibility.
 Another difference is that the D11T has its exhaust mufflers closer to the front of the cab, similar to the D10T.
 They stand taller than the ones on the D11N/D11R.

-In November of 2018, a number of enhancements were introduced and announced for the current D11T/D11T CD machines.
+In November 2018, a number of enhancements were introduced and announced for the current D11T/D11T CD machines.